Hank Steinbrenner: Early life

 Steinbrenner was born in Culver, Indiana, the older son of George and Elizabeth Joan Steinbrenner (née Zieg), both of German descent.
 He had two sisters, Jessica Steinbrenner and Jennifer Steinbrenner (formerly Swindal).
-Hank was named for his grandfather, Henry George Steinbrenner II, who made the family fortune in the shipping business.
+Hank was named for his grandfather, Henry George Steinbrenner II, who maintained the family fortune in the Kinsman Transit Company shipping business, inherited from Sophia Steinbrenner and her mother Anna Minch.

 Steinbrenner attended Culver Academy and Central Methodist College, where he played soccer and earned a degree in history and political science.

 Career

 In the 1980s, Steinbrenner worked for the New York Yankees, which his father bought while he attended Culver Academy, gaining experience in baseball working with executives Lou Piniella, Woody Woodward, and Clyde King.
+He played a key role in selecting Lou Piniella as manager in 1986.
 In 1990, when George was suspended from baseball, the Yankees initially suggested Hank would succeed George as the team's managing partner.
-The other MLB owners indicated they would not approve Hank, and Hank stepped away from the team.
+The other MLB owners indicated they would not approve Hank, and he stepped away from the team.

 Steinbrenner left baseball to run Kinsman Stable, the Steinbrenner-owned horse stable in Ocala, Florida.
 He also coached soccer at Vanguard High School in Ocala, became vice president and director of Bay Farms Corporation in 1985, and chairman of Minch Transit Company in 1987, and vice president of the Mid-Florida Hotels Corporation in 1990.
 He also served on the board of directors for the Ocala Breeders Sales Company.
 In 2000, he partnered with Gwynn Racing to field a car in the National Hot Rod Association.

 From 2007 onward, George ceded most day-to-day control of the Yankees to Hal and Hank due to failing health.

 During his stewardship of the Yankees, Hank, like his father, gained a reputation for being outspoken.
 He was at times criticized by many New York sports columnists for his off-the-cuff remarks that seemed to lack forethought.
 Despite his outspoken persona, Steinbrenner was not frequently seen around the team and instead did most of his work from the Yankees offices in Tampa, Florida.
 He did make a rare appearance in February 2015 to examine Yoan Moncada.